archydragon/allisdown/README.md

 * _timeout_ — timeout between attempts to re-run checks (default value: `5`); be aware that every host should have its own re-check timeout, it's mentioned onward
 * _hosts_ — monitored hosts configuration file (default value: `conf/hosts.conf.yml`)
 * _frontend_ — output file used to generate frontend content (default value: `tmp/data.yml`)
+* _notifications_ – block for settings for notifications via external services e.g. email or HTTP API; the suboption `default` means global notifications activity, don't forget to set notifications method with appropriate options for it

 In case you need to re-locate main configuration file, you should also update `allisdown.rb` and `monitor.rb` with the new configuration location.